ker2x/DearDiary/Writerside/topics/Dear-Diary-archived.md

 Just saying.

-Anyway... i have a little bit of dilema here. is it my diary or does it become some kind of tutorial ?
+Anyway...
+I have a little bit of dilemma here. is it my diary or does it become some kind of tutorial ?
-If it was just me, i would have happily just ignored this annoying sub. it doesn't seems to matter that much.
+If it was just me, I would have happily just ignored this annoying sub. it doesn't seems to matter that much.
 I can always come back to it later, or not. does it even matter ?

 i really want to go check that dll instead.
 And drink coffee too.